-✓ As Appropriate N/A Yes No • Have activities that involve manual handling been identified? • Has a manual handling risk assessment been carried out on all hazardous operations that cannot be avoided? • Has action been taken as a result of the assessment to reduce the risks? • • Will action be taken to ensure manual handling tasks, so far as reasonably practicable, are avoided?
-If not possible, do you have mechanical aids to move the load? • Where manual handling of loads cannot be avoided, are safe systems of work prepared to ensure the load is handled safely? • Is adequate information and training provided to employees carrying out manual handling tasks? • Are 'all' manual handling incidents reported and investigated?
-Are appropriate records being kept?
-Are monitoring procedures in place to ensure that the requirements of the Policy are being met? Со ompleted by: Confirmed by: Na me: Name: De esignation: Designation: Da ite: Date:
+✓ As Appropriate ate N/A Yes No • Have activities that involve manual handling been identified? • Has a manual handling risk assessment been carried out on all hazardous operations that cannot be avoided? • Has action been taken as a result of the assessment to reduce the risks? • Will action be taken to ensure manual handling tasks, so far as reasonably practicable, are avoided?
+If not possible, do you have mechanical aids to move the load? • Where manual handling of loads cannot be avoided, are safe systems of work prepared to ensure the load is handled safely? • Is adequate information, instruction and training provided to employees carrying out manual handling tasks? • Are all manual handling incidents reported and investigated? • Are appropriate records being kept? • Are there monitoring procedures in place to ensure that the requirements of the policy are being met? · •